Ba7er/Voucher-Pool/README.md

 2- Adding more routes such as ['GET /validation-rules/{id}'] | ['GET /redemption/{id}'] and many more depends on the need.

+3- Adding routes to handel "refund" and rolling back the voucher

 ## How it works
 1- First create new customer by using below endpoint (please refer to documention provided in [`http://localhost:3001/documentation#/`]
 ```sh